 The artist’s latest paintings depict dictators and authority figures who lead corrupt and violent regimes across the African continent.
 Represented as beasts – part human, part animal – these despotic warlords are typically enveloped in an abundance of lush flora and fauna.
 The world of Ba’s painting is a hybrid one, ultimately evoking a shared cosmogony between humans, plants, and animals.

-His works have been recently featured in solo shows at Wilde (Basel, Switzerland), Contemporary Calgary (Canada), MBAM (Montréal, Canada), Wilde (Geneva, Switzerland) and The Power Plant (Toronto, Canada).
-Recent group exhibitions feature ones at Centre Pompidou (Paris, France), Musée d’Art Contemporain (Marseille, France), Fondation Louis Vuitton (Paris, France), Palais des Beaux-Arts (Brussels, Belgium), Royal Academy of Arts (London, UK) and Galerie Guy Bärtschi, now Wilde (Geneva Switzerland).
+Recent institutional exhibitions with Ba’s work include solo shows at the Royal Museums of Fine Arts of Belgium (Brussels, Belgium), Contemporary Calgary (Canada), The Power Plant (Toronto, Canada), and MBAM (Montréal, Canada).
+Recent group exhibitions feature ones at Centre Pompidou (Paris, France), Musée d’Art Contemporain (Marseille, France), Fondation Louis Vuitton (Paris, France), Palais des Beaux-Arts (Brussels, Belgium), and Royal Academy of Arts (London, UK).
 His works have been included in several public collections, including those of the Centre National des Arts Plastiques (Paris, France), Swiss National Collection (Basel, Switzerland), Fondation Louis Vuitton (Paris, France), Louvre (Abu Dhabi, United Arab Emirates), Collection du Credit Suisse (Switzerland), Collection Mirabaud (Switzerland) and Ville de Genève (Switzerland).